8 Vital Tips For Finding The Perfect Home

 8. Sort insurance and power before your move

-Nothing will ruin your moving day more than arriving to a house that is powerless.
+Nothing will ruin your moving day more than arriving at a house that is powerless.
 Make sure you have your utilities in place or arranged long before the big day.
 Insurance is also essential.
 In fact, lenders won't process the mortgage completely until you have homeowners insurance and have provided the correct insurance documentation to them.
-Get this ball rolling as as you can!
+Get this ball rolling as soon as you can!
 Soon after your offer is accepted is a good time to begin getting on top of this.
-You’ll want to prevent any unnecessary delays leading up to your move in day!
+You’ll want to prevent any unnecessary delays leading up to your move-in day!